 Give careful thought to firing your attorney.
 Are you on the eve of trial?
 Has the firm communicated with you but your real frustration is with the industry you are suing?

-Understand that opting out with your law firm and trying to take a case forward with a new law firm will cost hundreds of millions of dollars.
+Understand that opting out with your law firm and trying to take a case forward with a new law firm will cost hundreds of thousands of dollars.
 That’s a risk many firms are not willing to take.

 Temper Your Expectations